 Chinese people are taught to work together and value your family.
 You listen to your family.
 You don't go out and reach out to achieve your own destiny.
 You usually took up the family business or listened to your parents by working an occupation of their choice, not yours.

-Whereas white folks kick their kids out after high school and force them to move out and create their own lives, Chinese families all live together, sometimes packed with up to three generations' (grandfather / grandmother, father / mother, sons / daughters) worth of family members under one roof.
+Whereas westerners or "white" folks kick their kids out after high school and force them to move out and create their own lives, Chinese families all live together, sometimes packed with up to three generations' (grandfather / grandmother, father / mother, sons / daughters) worth of family members under one roof.

 Chinese kids are taught to be filial.
 If you cared about your family and listened to them, you sure as hell wouldn't defy them to become a mixed martial arts fighter.

 9. Asian Society Doesn't Understand Fighting, Thinks It's Only For Gangsters and Thugs

 Traditional Asian / Chinese thinking praises martial arts and Kung Fu... but competing in a combat sport like kickboxing or Muay Thai?

 - That is barbaric!

 In Chinese society, they think that only thugs and Triad gangsters train and fight kickboxing.
 Fighting is seen as something "ugly", or something only kids who are failures / dropped out of school / gangsters would do.